-In Feb 1890 Webbs Bro were approached over the land purchase at the top end of Glandwr but declined to enter into discussions.
+In February 1890 the Abertillery Local Board stated they had approached the Webb’s Brothers, brewers of Aberbeeg over the land purchase at the top end of Glandwr but they declined to enter into discussions with the council.

-In May 1890 the Abertillery Local Board was asked to include a Cycle Track at their proposed Recreation Ground.
+In May 1890 the Abertillery Local Board was asked to include a cycle track at their proposed recreation ground.
 The area had seen a lot of cyclists over the past few months with a great interest in the pastime but with a lack of proper road surfaces they really needed a place to ride.

-In June 1893 the ground for the Abertillery Recreational Park was trying to be obtained through different terms and the land needed lay between the river and the railway down to the old Spiders Castle (this would take in the old Barn Field) they also wanted the land between Blaina Road and the river which runs contiguous to the Captains Field Cricket Ground and down the the top end of Bridge Street.
+In June 1893 the ground needed for the Abertillery Recreational Park was trying to be obtained through different terms and the land they wanted lay between the river and the railway down to the old Spiders Castle (this would take in the old Barn Field) they also wanted the land between Blaina Road and the river which runs contiguous to the Captains Field Cricket Ground and down the the top end of Bridge Street.

-On Monday 4th March 1895 in a report titled the “The need of a Recreation Ground at Abertillery”, Mr S. N. Jones J.P stated “the Council had before them very many questions requiring consideration, though he did not think any was more urgent than that of a recreation ground.
-If they delayed there would be no more ground left to secure for the purpose, as ground was being taken up rapidly for building purposes and he understood that the present cricket field was to be leased for a like purpose!”
+On Monday 4th March 1895 in a report titled the “The need of a recreation ground at Abertillery”, Mr S. N. Jones J.P stated “the council had before them very many questions requiring consideration, though he “Did not think any was more urgent than that of a recreation ground”.
+“If they delayed there would be no more ground left to secure for the purpose, as ground was being taken up rapidly for building purposes and he understood that the present cricket field was to be leased for a like purpose!”
 Mr Jones said he believed that Mr A. A. Williams of the Hanbury Estate should meet with the council with reference to the Old Barn Field which could be formed into a good recreational, football and cricket ground.
 A lot of debating over the sites followed.